institutional access

 US halts some missile shipments to Ukraine over low stockpiles, sources say

-• On July 1, 2025, the Pentagon suspended the transfer of key U.S. missile systems—including air defense and air-to-ground ordnance—that had been stockpiled in Poland for delivery to Ukraine.
+• As of July 1, 2025, the Pentagon has suspended the shipment of key U.S. missile systems—including air defense and air-to-ground munitions—intended for Ukraine, resulting in these weapons being held in storage facilities located in Poland.

 Insights by Ground AI